cerner/terra-core/packages/terra-list/docs/guides/SectionWithinSection.md

     event.preventDefault();
   }
 ```
-Terra list comes with additional helpers to manage state, in this case we want to determine if the selection has collapsed or open the section key in our state.
+Terra list comes with additional helpers to manage state, in this case we want to determine if the selection has collapsed or opened the section using the section key in our state.
 So we use the utility method "updatedMulitSelectedKeys", which returns an array of the keys following the addition or removing of the key passed.
 We then set this as our state.
 ```jsx
   handleSectionSelection(event, metaData) {
     event.preventDefault();